rust-lang/a-mir-formality/docs/docs/how-formality-works/closer-look-ty.md

 {{#include ../../src/logic/grammar.rkt:GoalsAndHypotheses}}
 ```

-Importantly, the *types layer* defines a solver that gives semantics to all the "meta" parts of goals and clauses -- e.g., it defines what it means to prove `(All (G1 G2))` (prove both `G1` and `G2`, duh).
+Importantly, the *types layer* defines a solver that gives semantics to all the "meta" parts of goals and clauses -- e.g., it defines what it means to prove `(&& (G1 G2))` (prove both `G1` and `G2`, duh).
 But it doesn't have any rules for what it means to prove the *core* predicates true -- so it could never prove `(is-implemented (Debug ((!
 T))))`.
 Those rules all come from the declaration layer and are given to the types layer as part of the "environment".

 #### Goals versus clauses